htrvu/Transformer-MT/README.md

 This is our Final Project for the Statistical Learning Course at VNUHCM - University of Science.

+You can read our report at this link: [Google Drive](https://drive.google.com/file/d/15iLs7gSAMqKv3beIEtNWYJMKXnyr6WWL/view?usp=sharing) (detailed explanation about Transformer)

 ## 1. Installation
 <span id='install'></span>

-You should have CUDA installed with version >= 11.1.
+You should have CUDA installed with version 11.x.

 Installation commands: